sarathsasidharan/sarathsasidharan.github.io/_posts/2022-02-21-Synapse-Pools-Build-Dependency.md

 ---
 ## Automate Extraction and Deployment of  Synapse Dedicated Environments using Azure DevOps

-There are many scenarios where you want to re-create your synapse dedicated pool environment in another environment.

-Your company may want to copy the environment without the data to recreate an environment for development / other purposes.
+There are many scenarios where you want to re-create your synapse dedicated pool environment in another environment.Your company may want to copy the environment without the data to recreate an environment for development / other purposes.

 While dealing with this on restrictive environments , performing this operation needs higher rights.

 These operations have to be controlled and automated if possible to make sure :

- (a) Its easy to use
+  1. Its easy to use
- (b) Control is in place
+  2. Control is in place
- (c) Monitoring is in check
+  3. Monitoring is in check
- (d) Secure usage
+  4. Secure usage

-In this blog we are going to use the [SQL Package activity](https://docs.microsoft.com/en-us/sql/tools/sqlpackage/sqlpackage-pipelines?view=sql-server-ver16) to help us achieve this.
+In this blog we are going to use the [SQL Package activity](https://docs.microsoft.com/en-us/sql/tools/sqlpackage/sqlpackage-pipelines?view=sql-server-ver16) as a task in azure devops to help us achieve this.